-FourCastNet 3 advances global weather modeling by implementing a scalable, geometric machine learning approach to probabilistic ensemble forecasting.
-The approach is designed to respect spherical geometry and accurately model the spatially correlated probabilistic nature of the problem, resulting in stable spectra and realistic dynamics across multiple scales.
-FourCastNet 3 achieves forecasting accuracy that exceeds that of the best conventional ensemble forecast IFS-ENS and that is competitive with the performance of the diffusion-based GenCast, at a fraction of the computational cost.
-Specifically, it generates forecasts at a speed 8 times faster than GenCast and 60 times faster than IFS-ENS.
+FourCastNet 3 advances global weather modeling by implementing a scalable, geometric machine learning (ML) approach to probabilistic ensemble forecasting.
+The approach is designed to respect spherical geometry and to accurately model the spatially correlated probabilistic nature of the problem, resulting in stable spectra and realistic dynamics across multiple scales.
+FourCastNet 3 delivers forecasting accuracy that surpasses leading conventional ensemble models and rivals the best diffusion-based methods, while producing forecasts 8 to 60 times faster than these approaches.
 In contrast to other ML approaches, FourCastNet 3 demonstrates excellent probabilistic calibration and retains realistic spectra, even at extended lead times of up to 60 days.
 All of these advances are realized using a purely convolutional neural network architecture tailored for spherical geometry.
-Scalable and efficient large-scale training on up to 1024 GPUs is enabled by a novel training paradigm for combined model- and data-parallelism, inspired by domain decomposition methods in classical numerical models.
-Additionally, FourCastNet 3 enables rapid inference on a single GPU, producing a 90-day global forecast at 0.25°, 6-hourly resolution in under 20 seconds.
-Its computational efficiency, probabilistic medium-range skill, spectral fidelity and rollout stability at subseasonal timescales make FourCastNet 3 a promising candidate to enhance meteorological forecasting and early warning systems using large ensemble forecasts.
+Scalable and efficient large-scale training on 1024 GPUs and more is enabled by a novel training paradigm for combined model- and data-parallelism, inspired by domain decomposition methods in classical numerical models.
+Additionally, FourCastNet 3 enables rapid inference on a single GPU, producing a 60-day global forecast at 0.25°, 6-hourly resolution in under 4 minutes.
+Its computational efficiency, medium-range probabilistic skill, spectral fidelity, and rollout stability at subseasonal timescales make it a strong candidate for improving meteorological forecasting and early warning systems through large ensemble predictions.